Talalx2002/TF-to-TF_lite-conversion-prediction-/README.md

 ## Folder Structure

-- **models**: Contains the original TensorFlow model file and the converted TensorFlow Lite model.
+- **Conversion and Prediction**: Contains the Python scripts for model conversion and prediction.
-- **code**: Contains the Python scripts for model conversion and prediction.
+  - `TF to TFLite.py`: Script to convert a TensorFlow model to TensorFlow Lite format.
-- **images**: Contains sample input images for prediction.
+  - `TFLite Prediction.py`: Script to perform predictions using the converted TensorFlow Lite model.

 ## License